straightlab/compgenomics_minicourse/2025_edition/04_mysterySampleID.md

 #recall your folder name
 export me=$GROUP_SCRATCH/biochem_minicourse_2025/<your_dir>

-#Go to your data folder we created earlier & create subfolders that the fastq files will go in.
-Change sampleX to your sample number.

-cd $me/data
-mkdir sampleX
 ```
 Copy the data for your sample from the straightlab folder.
 Change sampleX to your sample number (ie. sample3).
 Repeat this for each sample number for your group.